Pre-Travel Evaluation and Assessment

 • Self-management of travelers’ diarrhea

-• Treatment for acute mountain sickness, motion sickness, jet lag or severe allergic reactions
+• Treatment for acute mountain sickness, motion sickness, jet lag, or severe allergic reactions

 • Hepatitis vaccinations